Use microbes to unlock nutrients! You can build your soil & feed your plants without other additives

 This process lowers business waste removal costs, lowers the impact on our local waste facility and provides an environmental option for industries without a waste outlet.

+We are gathering our waste partners now to support our clients' needs.
 If your business may benefit from our waste diversion program, please contact us using the button below.

 The type of soil and crop determines our compost recipe.
 Some crops need more fungi (woody), more bacteria (leafy) or some need a higher predator count (fresh turned soil).

 Our composting process is closely monitored and manipulated throughout a 72 hour process.
 Oxygen, temperature, moisture and microscopic health is monitored throughout this time to ensure top quality and dense microbe population for maximum benefit.
+In as little as 3 weeks, you'll have healthy, living soil, ready to apply to your garden or convert into a liquid for easier application and further reach.

 Each product has it's own process but usually we get our "will work for food" employees involved in some stage.
 Our red wrigglers help us to break our compost down further or their castings increase beneficial bacteria levels to combat anaerobic (low oxygen) 'bad microbes'.